Tucker Hermans

 [ Curriculum Vitae ]

-I'm an associate professor in the Kahlert School of Computing at the University of Utah, where I am affiliated with the University of Utah Robotics Center and direct the Utah Learning Lab for Manipulation Autonomy.
-I am also a Senior Research Scientist at NVIDIA in the Seattle Robotics Lab.
+I'm an associate professor in the Kahlert School of Computing at the University of Utahand direct the Utah Learning Lab for Manipulation Autonomy.
+I am also a core member of the University of Utah Robotics Center and the Utah Center for Data Science.
+I additionally consult as a Senior Research Scientist at NVIDIA in the Seattle Robotics Lab.

 My research focuses on autonomous learning, planning, and perception for robot manipulation.
 I am particularly interested in enabling robots to autonomously discover and manipulate objects with which they have no previous knowledge or experience.
 Much of my lab's recent work examines this problem of novel object manipulation in the context of multi-fingered hands, deformable objects, and object collections.